cosmos/cosmos-sdk/CONTRIBUTING.md

 ## Teams Dev Calls

 The Cosmos SDK has many stakeholders contributing and shaping the project.
-The Core SDK team is composed of Interchain GmbH and Regen Network Development developers.
+The Core SDK team is composed of Binary Builders & Zondax.
 Any long-term contributors and additional maintainers from other projects are welcome.
 We use self-organizing principles to coordinate and collaborate across organizations in structured "EPIC" that focus on specific problem domains or architectural components of the Cosmos SDK.

 The developers work in sprints, which are available in a [GitHub Project](https://github.com/orgs/cosmos/projects/26/views/22).
 The current EPICs are pinned at the top of the [issues list](https://github.com/cosmos/cosmos-sdk/issues).